ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Validates if all required input parameters have been received as listed below for each specific request
    * id- character (36) - Mandatory
 2. Delete all records for the code received
-1. Deleted record should are not deleted again
+1. Deleted record should be not deleted again
 1. Responds with data not found error if deleted record is received in the request
 1. Responds with the Template Id for the Template deleted successfully
 1. In case of Exceptions, system triggers relevant error messages